Loading...

 Action

-Detaching keeps the session alive on the server while your SSH connection comes and goes.
-This is the core reliability benefit of tmux.
+Detaching leaves the session running on the server.
+This is the core reliability benefit of tmux during remote work.

 Command